Kawfakha

-Kawfakha' (كوفخة) was a Palestinian village located 18 km east of Gaza that was depopulated during the 1948 Arab-Israeli war.
+Kawfakha' (كوفخة), also pronounced as al-Kofakha, was a Palestinian village located 18 km east of Gaza that was depopulated during the 1948 Arab-Israeli war.

 Location

 The village stood on a stretch of sandy, rolling land in the northern Negev.
 A network of secondary roads linked it to the highways between Gaza and Julis, which ran parallel to the coastal highway.

 History

 Ceramics from the Byzantine era have been found here.

 Kawfakha was inhabited in the 15th century.
 In 1472–1473 CE, Sultan Qaitbay endowed it for the benefit of his Jerusalem madrasa.

 Ottoman era

 In 1838, in the late Ottoman era, el-Kaufakhah was noted as a place "in ruins or deserted."

 In 1882, the PEF's Survey of Western Palestine (SWP) noted at Khurbet el Kofkhah: "a large site.
 Rubble cisterns, a marble capital, with acanthus leaves.
 Scattered stones and pottery."

 Kawfakwa was founded in the late nineteenth century by Gaza city residents who came to cultivate the surrounding land.
 In its center was a mosque that was well known in the region, built in the reign of the Ottoman sultan Abd al-Hamid II (1876–1909).